zeeem/UAlberta-Multimedia-Master-Program---DENSELY-ANNOTATED-VIDEO-SEGMENTATION/README.md

 #### here,
-	argv1: seq_name = "scooter-black",
+	argv1: sequence_name = "scooter-black",
 	argv2: base/with_aug/bubblenets (test type),
-	argv3: for using the first frame, value is "00000" and for best frame from bubbleNets value should be the frame number i.e. "00032".
+	argv3: for using the first frame: value is "00000" and for best frame from bubbleNets: value should be the frame number i.e. "00032".

 ### for argv1, you can find the video names below:
-	`blackswan,
+	blackswan,
 	car-shadow,
 	bmx-trees,
 	breakdance,